bampli/book/model.md

 ## Process

-In the concept introduced by Deming, the Process Steps participate in a process of continuous improvement, or **Kaizen**.
-To this end, counting on SPC assistance, management shall establish operational definitions, perform sampling, measurements and control charts to reflect the process quality.
-Process Steps should be designed and executed according to skills and activities required by the Process.
+In the concept introduced by Deming, process steps should be designed and executed according to the skills and activities required by the Process.
+A continuous improvement, or **Kaizen**, should be established with SPC, TPM and TOC assistance.
+The company management shall establish operational definitions, perform sampling, measurements and charts to reflect the process quality.

+Deming's original text below is detailed into the first 9 rules of the table.
+A 10th rule is added due to the ciclic nature of the Process.
+Definitely the Process is not a line, but a circle, with the planet located at the beginning and at the end of it.

 ```
 "The process is divided into steps; the work enters in one step, changes its